windmaomao/windmaomao.github.io/kb/resume/project.md

 Reports Center

 : Reprt Generation and Monitor
-: Apr 2018 -
+: Apr 2018 - Jun 2018
 : *Angular*  *Sass*  *Ag-grid*  *Flexbox*  *Highcharts* {.labels}

 Highlights

-: - Modular: Heavily rely on _Global Console_ module for widgets and styles
+: - Modular: Heavily rely on company common libary for widgets and styles
-  - Layout: Use _Flexbox_ for page design with sidebar and panels
+  - Layout: Use _Flexbox_ for page design with sidebar and cards
-  - Dialog: Custom dialog design supporting generic and custom operations
-  - Notification: Project wise services handling toasters, dialogs and spinners
-  - Auth: Serial authentication wired before application bootstrapping
-  - Localization: i18n localization for page captions
-  - Report: Generate and monitor report via async notification services
-  - Grid: Dynamic generation of report data based on columns infomation
-  - Preference: Support saving and managing user preference data
+  - Chart: Construct custom chart from scratch via *D3* and *Victory*

 ### Global Console
 Reusable UI framework for Angular 5 {.subtitle}